Camicam311/PostgreSQL-Tutorial/README.md

 For LEFT and RIGHT joins, it matters which tables you specify first in your query.
 The first table you write would be considered the left table and the second the right table.

-For a **LEFT JOIN**, if the specified column of the right table does not have a matching value in the left table, then the added columns of the right table will have NULL values for those non-matching values.
-The syntax of the `LEFT JOIN` is similar to an `INNER JOIN` and the output is shown below.
+For a **LEFT JOIN**, if the specified column of the right table does not have a matching value in the left table, then the added columns of the right table will have `NULL values` for those non-matching values.
+The syntax of the `LEFT JOIN` is similar to an `INNER JOIN`.

 ```
 SELECT *